 Slow and steady

 My encouragement is to not be focused on kissing and cuddling but to be open and aware of the total person you are experiencing.
-Building relationships is not a hit and run proposition.
-Go for the slow, steady, deep pace and the pleasure and enjoyment will be so much more.
+Certainly building relationships is not a hit and run proposition.
+In short, Go for the slow, steady, deep pace and the pleasure and enjoyment will be so much more.